An Industry Professional’s Guide To Angle Adjustments

 Using a club bending machine to change the angle on a golf club is among the fastest ways to improve a player’s ball flight.
 Whether it’s changing the lie to improve accuracy or changing loft to make sure that the player’s clubs are progressively consistent, angle bending is a major factor in club performance.

-You can bend metal woods with some limitations.
+5. You can bend metal woods (with limitations).

 Even with limitations, many of today’s metal woods are indeed bendable, especially stainless-steel heads.
 Forged titanium models are bendable as well due to their softer titanium structure.
 And provided the hosel of the wood is long enough to allow the bending bar to fit over its length, metal woods can be bent to custom-fit a player.
 This applies to both face angle and lie.

-Bending the loft of a metal wood is another story.
-When you bend the hosel toward or away from the face plane, you open or close the club’s face angle.
-This will change the playing loft of the club by changing the trajectory of the ball, but it will potentially cause misdirected shots.
-Don’t be misled that tour professionals de-loft their drivers and get more distance.
+Bending the loft is another story.
+Bending the hosel toward or away from the face plane, opens or closes the club’s face angle.
+This will change the trajectory of the ball, and can potentially cause misdirected shots.